Was I wrong?

 Don’t be tricked into buying what you think is a superior product, only to learn you’ve been duped.

 Not to dismiss superior sheets.
-Best of the best… are made from fabric woven in Italy, and if they boast Authentic Egyptian Cotton, it will have been cultivated in Egypt.
+Best of the best… are made from fabric woven in Milan Italy, and if they boast Authentic Egyptian Cotton, it will have been cultivated in Egypt.
 Not always a practical choice for your vacation rental due to the higher price point.
+Truly authentic Egyptian sheets retail for between $500 and $800 a set.

 Guests can be very hard on sheets and you can’t charge the guest’s damage deposit for stained or damaged sheets… well you can I suppose, but be prepared for negative reviews.